 Staff are forecasting a year-end taxation surplus of over \$1.5 million.
-This significant surplus is being driven by two main items; first, significant revenues and the second by large salary and benefit gapping specifically in the Finance and Legal Services Departments.
+This significant surplus is being driven by two main items; first, significant revenues and the second by large salary and benefit gapping, specifically in the Finance and Legal Services Departments.

-The Town is forecasting to end 2023 well over-budget for revenues such as investment interest on the Town's bank account and savings and Tomahawk green fees.
+The Town is forecasting to end 2023 well over-budget for revenues largely derived from investment interest on the Town's bank account and savings and Tomahawk green fees.
 The second area the Town is forecasting to end the year well under-budget is in salaries and benefits.
 The driver behind this is staff vacancies.
-Currently the Director of Legal Services is vacant, and the Director of Finance and IT Services has been internally filled with an Acting employee.
-Factoring all of this in has staff predicting the sizable surplus.
+Currently, the Director of Legal Services is vacant, and the Director of Finance and IT Services has been internally filled with an Acting employee.
+Factoring all of this, staff are predicting a sizable surplus.